 When a histogram is drawn using a sufficiently large number of measurements, it will have the characteristic shape shown by truly random data, with symmetry about the mean value of the measurements.
 However, for a relatively small number of measurements, only approximate symmetry in the histogram can be expected about the mean value.
-It is a matter of judgment as to whether the shape of a histogram is close enough to symmetry to justify a conclusion that data on which it is based are truly random.
-It should be noted that the 23 measurements used to draw the histogram in Figure 3.6 were chosen carefully to produce a symmetrical histogram but exact symmetry would not normally be expected for a measurement data set as small as 23.
+It is a matter of judgment as to whether the shape of a histogram is close enough to symmetry to justify a conclusion that the data on which it is based is truly random.
+It should be noted that the 23 measurements used to draw the histogram in Figure 4.1 were carefully chosen to produce a symmetrical histogram but exact symmetry would not normally be expected for a measurement data set as small as 23.

-Figure 3.6 Histogram of measurements and deviations.
+Histogram of measurements and deviations.

-As it is the actual value of measurement error that is usually of most concern, it is often more useful to draw a histogram of deviations of measurements from the mean value rather than to draw a histogram of the measurements themselves.
+As it is the actual value of measurement error that is usually of most concern, it is often more useful to draw a histogram of the deviations of the measurements from the mean value rather than to draw a histogram of the measurements themselves.
 The starting point for this is to calculate the deviation of each measurement away from the calculated mean value.
 Then a histogram of deviations can be drawn by defining deviation bands of equal width and counting the number of deviation values in each band.
-This histogram has exactly the same shape as the histogram of raw measurements except that scaling of the horizontal axis has to be redefined in terms of the deviation values (these units are shown in parentheses in Figure 3.6).
+This histogram has exactly the same shape as the histogram of the raw measurements except that the scaling of the horizontal axis has to be redefined in terms of the deviation values (these units are shown in brackets on Figure 4.1).

 Let us now explore what happens to the histogram of deviations as the number of measurements increases.
 As the number of measurements increases, smaller bands can be defined for the histogram, which retains its basic shape but then consists of a larger number of smaller steps on each side of the peak.
-In the limit, as the number of measurements approaches infinity, the histogram becomes a smooth curve known as a frequency distribution curve, as shown in Figure 3.7.
+In the limit, as the number of measurements approaches infinity, the histogram becomes a smooth curve known as a frequency distribution curve as shown in Figure 4.2.
 The ordinate of this curve is the frequency of occurrence of each deviation value, F(D), and the abscissa is the magnitude of deviation, D.

-The symmetry of Figures 3.6 and 3.7 about the zero deviation value is very useful for showing graphically that measurement data only have random errors.
-Although these figures cannot be used to quantify the magnitude and distribution of the errors easily, very similar graphical techniques do achieve this.
+The symmetry of Figures 4.1 and 4.2 about the zero deviation value is very useful for showing graphically that the measurement data only has random errors.
+Although these figures cannot easily be used to quantify the magnitude and distribution of the errors, very similar graphical techniques do achieve this.
 If the height of the frequency distribution curve is normalized such that the area under it is unity, then the curve in this form is known as a probability curve, and the height F(D) at any particular deviation magnitude D is known as the probability density function (p.d.f.).
-The condition that the area under the curve is unity can be expressed mathematically as
+The condition that the area under the curve is unity can be expressed mathematically as follows:

-Frequency distribution curve of deviations.
+Figure 4.2 Frequency distribution curve of deviations.

-$$\int{-\infty}^{\infty} F(D)dD = 1.$$
+$$\int{-\infty}^{\infty} F(D) \mathrm{d}D = 1$$

-The probability that the error in any one particular measurement lies between two levels D_1 and D_2 can be calculated by measuring the area under the curve contained between two vertical lines drawn through D_1 and D_2 , as shown by the right-hand hatched area in Figure 3.7.
-This can be expressed mathematically as
+The probability that the error in any one particular measurement lies between two levels D_1 and D_2 can be calculated by measuring the area under the curve contained between two vertical lines drawn through D_1 and D_2 , as shown by the right-hand hatched area in Figure 4.2.
+This can be expressed mathematically as follows:

-$$P(D_1 \le D \le D_2) = \int{D_1}^{D_2} F(D) dD.$$ (3.11)
+$$P(D_1 \le D \le D_2) = \int{D_1}^{D_2} F(D) dD$$ (4.8)